govuk-one-login/mobile-ios-authentication/README.md

 ## Example Implementation

-### How to use the Login Client
+### How to use the Authentication package

-To use the Login package, first make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
+To use the Authentication package, first make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
 Next, initialise an instance of LoginSession and LoginSessionConfiguration, then call `present` on your session, with the configuration as a parameter.

 ```swift
 import Authentication